resourceguru/api-docs/endpoints/resources.md

 You can not change the type of a resource in the Update action.

+Please note that, unfortunately, it is not currently possible to update the "normal availability" for a resource via the API.

 ## Delete a Resource

 * `DELETE /v1/:subdomain/:resources` will delete the specified Resource and return `204 No Content` if that was successful.
 If the user does not have permission to delete the resource, you'll see `403 Forbidden`

+Please note that, when you delete a resource, any future bookings where the resource is the booker will be transferred to the authenticated user.
+And any future bookings where the resource has been booked as the resource will be deleted.